JundMaster/whatsapp_bot/README.md

 This bot still needs plenty of testing and improvement, and I am oppened to some constructive criticism for sure, and willing to make some modifications to the code based you the community suggestions.</p>

 This rep has a file named as `contacts.vcf` with an example of the format that the contacts/groups will follow.
-One little note here: this bot was built to work on Mozilla Firefox, so it'll definitely not work on Google Chrome, or Microsoft Edge, etc. At least for now.
-Perhaps I can add the adpat version of this bot to those two browsers.</p>
+One little note here: this bot was built to work on Mozilla Firefox (`bot.py` file) and Google Chrome (`bot_chrome.py`), so it'll definitely not work on different browsers, etc. At least for now.</p>

 ## Bugs